sudheer964022/sudheer964022/README.md

 me.say_hi()
 ```

 I'm a passionate **Full-Stack Developer** with expertise in both front-end and back-end technologies.
 I thrive in dynamic environments where I can solve complex problems, build scalable applications, and collaborate with teams to deliver high-quality solutions.
-Currently seeking opportunities to contribute meaningfully to innovative tech solutions.

 ---

 ## 🎓 Education